-The Globalia Freight Network will be accepting applications from agents in the Middle East and the rest of the world, it said in a release.
+The Globalia Logistics Network will be accepting applications from agents in the Middle East and the rest of the world, it said in a release.

 Globalia is born out of the Conqueror Freight Network founded by Antonio Torres 7 years ago.
 “Conqueror is the only network to offer exclusivity per city, audit all applicants and only accept those given the green light by an external auditor,” explained Torres.